dupr/duprkit/doc/motivation.md

-1. `flink` doesn't force you to rename your current working directory. `flink guess` is able to find a version string via different clues, or fallback to use "0" if no clue was found.
+1. `flink` doesn't force you to rename your current working directory. `flink guess` is able to find a version string via different clues, or fallback to use "0" if no clue was found. `flink guess` and `flink boldguess` can directly generate the files user wanted without asking anything from the user.

 2. Recipe as an YAML file, resembles some mixture of control and rules, doesn't define any template.
 It tries to be as flexible as manually written debian/